dispersionlab/gitshow9/reflections.md

 >This stage should last for the remainder of the piece.
 With the single drone bass taking up roughly 5-10 seconds of a 90 second recording

 >Congratulations, the track is complete.

+In the recording the sound of a melody fades in and is followed by a unclear percussive sound which gets stronger slowly until ~20 where it becomes completely clear.
+Melody continues along with the percussive sound.
+At about 00:39, as it was mentioned in the score the track enters an aggressive state which is interesting.
+The aggressive mixture of sounds keeps playing until they all suddenly stop and the quiet percussive sound leads us to the end of the track.
+The sudden stop of the tense loud repetitive sounds and bringing the listener to an almost perfect silence was a very impressive ending for me!

+In terms of playing the score, I honestly wasn't able to play the same track which was in the recording as it was not explicitly explained what knob should be changed during the track.
+I played with mixer knobs and input channels but it never ended up imitating the sounds I was listening to from recording.